References

 status: 'draft',

-author: authorRef, // Reference, not raw ID
+author: authorRef, // Reference<Author>, not a raw string

 Resolving References